ionic-team/ionic-framework/core/src/components/virtual-scroll/readme.md

 This method marks a subset of items as dirty, so they can be re-rendered.
 Items should be marked as dirty any time the content or their style changes.

-The subset of items to be updated can are specifing by an offset and a length.
+The subset of items to be updated can are specifying by an offset and a length.

 #### Returns